antongit505/School_District_Analysis/README.md

 ## Overview

-A chief data sciencetist for a city school district who's responsible for analyzing information from a variety of sources and a variety of formats request our help<br />.
+A chief data sciencetist for a city school district who's responsible for analyzing information from a variety of sources and a variety of formats request our help.<br />
 She's tasked with preparing  all standarized test data for analysis, reporting and presentation to provide insights about performance trends and patterns.
 These insights are used to inform discussions and strategic decisions at the school and district level. <br/>
 We'll be helping Maria analyize data on student funding and students standarized test scores.
 The tasks is to aggregate the data and showcase trends in school performance.
 This analysis will assist the school board and superintendent in making decisiones regarding the school budgets and priorities.